Skip to main content

 • MQM — Industry standard, highly customizable

-• LISA QA - Legacy but still used
+• LISA QA — Legacy but still in use

 Step 2: Define Quality Tiers

-Not all content needs the same quality level:
+Not all content needs the same level of scrutiny:

 TierContent TypeLQA IntensityPass Threshold